 I mean, I take the same road, experience a similar locale, and possibly meet the same local people.
 So why this demarcation?
 Is it the term ’a traveler’ which has some sort of bounding appeal to it?
 What makes me a traveler?

-I realized the answer, on its own, while having a conversation with an old friend, who came home for a quick visit, a couple of days ago.
-He is getting married in 6 months from now, and is busy working his ass of, in order to get promoted before the marriage.
-Under such convoluted circumstances, I asked him if he fancies a ‘short biking expedition’ in Himalayas (I really did mention the word ‘short’).
-His response – “For how long?
-Give me dates when we are leaving and arriving back.”
+I realized the answer, on its own, while having a conversation with an old friend, a couple of days ago.
+He was getting married 6 months from now and was busy doing overtime before the marriage.
+Under such convoluted circumstances, I asked him if he fancied a short motorbiking expedition in the Himalayas (I really did mention the word ‘short’).
+And the first thing he said was: “For how long?
+Give me the dates when we are leaving and arriving.”

-I took a little breath, pondered, and then described a tentative route map, with all the precise dates, my mind had the ability to process.
-Starting with a perfect play of weekend (as I know white collared folks often do) I told him, “we will leave on coming Friday, and our first destination would be Kaza, near Indio-Tibet border.
-We will stay at as many villages, on the way, as possible.”
+I took a little breath, pondered, and then described a tentative route map, with all the precise dates my mind had the ability to process.
+Starting with a perfect play of weekend (as I know white-collared folks often do) I told him, “we will leave on the coming Friday, and our first destination would be Kaza, near the Indio-Tibet border.
+We will cover a few hidden on the way and see how long it takes.”
 Suddenly I realised the answer to my burning query…

 “Tourists don’t know where they’ve been.
 Travelers don’t know where they’re going” Paul Theroux

 Beyond any measures, and of all the biggest reasons, this is why I quit my job to travel in the first place.
 I didn’t want myself to be helplessly restricted under a time frame.

 I remember, the first time I left home for my first-ever grand adventure – a one-month backpacking in Bhutan – I remained excited throughout the journey.
 Whereas other people I met on the road, who was bound with a return ticket, came and left with a few half-baked conversations.